Equilibrium states for the massive Sine-Gordon theory in the Lorentzian signature: Introduction

-where $\mu$ is a fixed length scale, $H_0^\mu$ and $\Delta_0$ are real distributions and $s$ is a continuous function on $M^2$ and it is such that if $(x,x';k,k')\in\WF(w)$ then $k+k'= 0$.
-As we shall see in section \ref{se:convergence-S(V)} and in section \ref{se:thermal} both the massive, massless, thermal two-point functions used in this paper have that form.
+Furthermore, $s$ in \eqref{eq:form-of-w} is a continuous function on $M^2$ such that if $(x,x';k,k')\in\WF(w)$ then $k+k'= 0$.
+Notice that $\Delta_0$ is the causal propagator of the massless theory and that, denoting by $\Delta_m$ the causal propagator of the massive theory, we have that $\Delta_m-\Delta_0 = (1-I_0(m\sqrt{x^2}))\Delta_0$ where $I_0$ is the modified Bessel function of the first kind. $\Delta_m-\Delta_0$ is actually a continuous function whose wave front set satisfies the condition required for $s$ in \eqref{eq:form-of-w}.
+Furthermore, as we shall see in section \ref{se:convergence-S(V)} and in section \ref{se:thermal} the symmetric part of both the massive, massless, thermal two-point functions used in this paper have the form $\hbar H_0^\mu+s'$ where $s'$ is a symmetric continuous function whose wave front set satisfies the property required for $s$ in \eqref{eq:form-of-w}.
+Hence, in all these cases the two-point functions have the form given in \eqref{eq:form-of-w}.
 Further properties of $H_0^\mu$ will be discussed after \eqref{eq:distH}.